listman-io/docs/README.md

 <a name="gettingStarted"/>

 ## Getting Started
-**Listman.io** is a simple yet powerfully Windows Service/console application that helps organizations archive or export data and attachments from any SharePoint lists of any size without annoying [5000 list view threshold](https://docs.microsoft.com/en-us/sharepoint/support/lists-and-libraries/items-exceeds-list-view-threshold).
+**Listman.io** is a simple yet powerfully Windows Service/console application that helps organizations archive or export data and attachments from any SharePoint lists of any size without annoying [5000 list view threshold](https://docs.microsoft.com/en-us/sharepoint/support/lists-and-libraries/items-exceeds-list-view-threshold) into **CSV** files.

 In short, Listman.io will allow your company to run business more efficiently and: